Luna Pier, Michigan

 Its most prominent feature is a large crescent-shaped pier made of concrete, approximately 800 ft long and reaching around 200 ft out into Lake Erie.
 The pier is flanked by sandy beaches and man-made rock and concrete embankments.
-On most days, the Davis–Besse Nuclear Power Station in Oak Harbor, Ohio and Toledo Harbor Light can be seen from the pier.
+On most days, the Davis–Besse Nuclear Power Station in Oak Harbor, Ohio, and the Toledo Harbor Light can be seen from the pier.
 The city is served by Mason Consolidated Schools.

 Geography

+The city is in southeastern Monroe County, 6 mi north of the Ohio state border along the shore of Lake Erie.Interstate 75 forms part of the western border of the city.
+Detroit is 45 mi to the northeast, and Toledo, Ohio, is 12 mi to the southwest.
+Monroe, the county seat, is 8 mi to the north.